andrew/ultimate-awesome/README.md

 - [awesome-i18n](https://github.com/oh-jon-paul/awesome-i18n) - 🌍 A curated list of i18n resources for all kind of languages and frameworks.
 - [warren](https://github.com/torchhound/warren) - Links to lose yourself in, curated from HN and other sources.
 - [awesome-tester](https://github.com/GitDzreal93/awesome-tester) - 测试开发各种资源汇总.
+- [awesome-remnote](https://github.com/hannesfrank/awesome-remnote) - A curated list of RemNote plugins, themes, tutorials and other resources.
 - [awesome-tools](https://github.com/sunlei/awesome-tools) - 我常用或收集的工具.
 - [awesome-rxjs](https://github.com/ichpuchtli/awesome-rxjs) - A collection of awesome RxJS resources.
 - [awesome-visual-localization](https://github.com/siyandong/awesome-visual-localization) - A curated list of awesome visual localization research works.